Pakistan asks UN to probe fake pro-India NGOs, media

-ISLAMABAD (AP) — Pakistan’s foreign minister on Friday called for the United Nations and the European Union to investigate a recent report’s findings that exposed a 15-year disinformation campaign to serve India’s interests and discredit Pakistan.
+ISLAMABAD (AP) — Pakistan’s foreign minister on Friday called for the United Nations and the European Union to investigate a recent report exposing a 15-year disinformation campaign that Islamabad alleges was designed to serve India’s interests and discredit Pakistan.
+New Delhi denied the claims.

 The extensive report was published earlier this week by EU DisinfoLab, a Brussels-based nongovernmental organization.
 The findings detail how 10 defunct but U.N.-accredited NGOs were “revived” in order to influence the EU and the U.N.
 Human Rights Council.
 It also uncovered over 750 fake local media outlets used to spread disinformation.

-At a news conference, Shah Mahmood Qureshi urged the U.N. and the EU to “immediately begin an investigation and delisting of the 10 fake NGOs created by India to malign Pakistan.”
+At a news conference, Pakistani Foreign Minister Shah Mahmood Qureshi urged the U.N. and the EU to “immediately begin an investigation and delisting of the 10 fake NGOs created by India to malign Pakistan.”

 “We also call on the United Nations to create processes that ensure that the international system is not manipulated through such influence operations,” he said.